 Attributes: The High mountain snows and spring snow run off in Billie, Rainbow & Dry Creeks top the lake off every year but the lake bottom springs off of Aspen Point keep the lake near full all through the summer.

 Species of fish in Lake of the Woods: German Brown Trout, Rainbow Trout, Large & Small Mouth Bass, Kokanee Salmon, Yellow Perch, Catfish, Crappie, and probably a few others.
 The only fish that are regularly stocked in the lake are the Rainbow & German Brown Trout, occasionally the Oregon Department of Fish and Wildlife will stock the Kokanee Salmon in the lake as a food source for the larger fish.
 Over the years a number of illegally introduced fish species have been added to the lake.
 The perch and bass are not the best species for the lake and we ask people to respect the lake and not add any more undesirable species of fish.

 The Resort: The resort is a full service property with everything you could ask for in a family vacation.
-The resort offers 27 cabins and 26 RV sites.
-Main Lodge Restaurant, Pizza parlor, Marina
+The resort offers 34 cabins and 22 RV sites as well as a Main Lodge Restaurant, Pizza parlor, Marina, and General Store.